dsdanielpark/Gemini-API/README.md

 import os
 os.environ["GEMINI_LANGUAGE"] = "KR"  # Setting Gemini response language (Optional)
 os.environ["GEMINI_ULTRA"] = "1"      # Switch to Gemini-advanced response (Experimental, Optional)
+# In some accounts, access to Gemini Ultra may not be available.
+If that's the case, please revert it back to "0".
 ```